biskilled/cadenceEtl/docs/index.rst

 About popEye
 `````````````

+popEye is an IT integration tool which was build to enable fast and fun design, implement and maiantane any data project.
+To do that we developed integration and modeling blockes that enable to model diverse SQL DBs
-popEye is an IT integration tool.
-It can mapp diverse SQL DBs and No SQL DB, extract data from one source to another and maintain business logic in and easy SQL/python format.
+and No SQL DB, extract data from one source to another and maintain business logic in and easy SQL/python format.

 popEye's main goals are creating fast integration cycles and enabling to implement new requirement in a fast manner.
 It also provide a platform that enable to test and update business logic using the best of SQL in one hand and python on the other.